MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-management-and-monitoring.md

 ms.subservice: ready
 ---

-# Management and monitoring for a Azure Virtual Desktop enterprise-scale scenario
+# Management and monitoring for an Azure Virtual Desktop enterprise-scale scenario

 Achieve operational excellence and customer success by properly designing your Azure Virtual Desktop environment with management and monitoring in mind.